varshahindupur09/MeetIn_Intelligent_Meeting_Application/README.md

-# ASSIGNMENT 4
+# Introducing MeetIn - a Meeting Intelligence Application
-Introducing MeetIn - a Meeting Intelligence Application.
 A voice-to-text pipeline was developed for this research can transcribe audio recordings and produce spoken transcripts.
 The GPT-3.5 Turbo model can also be used by the project to respond to user-posted default and custom questions.

 ## Links to the Live application